-The affidavit usually includes information such as:
+The affidavit usually includes information like:

 The information in the affidavit is supposed to be truthful, accurate, and adequately supported by file documentation.
 A person, usually a bank employee, reviews the loan documents (so he or she has some personal basis for believing the facts contained in the affidavit are true) and signs the affidavit.
 At least, that’s how it is supposed to work.

 In 2010, it was revealed that several large banks and loan servicers routinely used affidavits signed by employees who did not personally check the documents for accuracy and did not possess the level of knowledge of the information that they attested to in those affidavits.
 So-called “robosigners” signed thousands of affidavits each month, spending about 30 seconds on each affidavit, without ever reading or verifying the information contained in the affidavit.
-They did this in order to complete the process (and the foreclosure) as quickly as possible.
+They did this in order to complete the process—and the foreclosure—as quickly as possible.

 This resulted in defective affidavits being filed in thousands of foreclosures.
 For example, affidavits contained discrepancies between actual fees charged and what the servicers' internal records indicated, as well as included unallowable fees and excessive monthly charges, among other things.

-(To learn about the foreclosure laws in your state and find out if your state ordinarily uses a judicial or nonjudicial foreclosure process, check our State Foreclosure Laws topic area.)
+When the foreclosure starts, the lender or servicer must include a declaration along with the notice of default that it has complied with these requirements.
+(To get an overview of the foreclosure laws in your state and find out if your state ordinarily uses a judicial or nonjudicial foreclosure process, see our Key Aspects of State Foreclosure Law: 50-State Chart.)